Ardalan

-Ardalan also known as Ardalanids, house of Ardalan, Ardalind dynasty, (میرنشینی ئەردەڵان) was a hereditary Kurdish Emirate in western Iran from around the 14th century until 1865 or 1868 with Sanandaj as capital.
+Ardalan (ئەردەڵان, اردلان), also known as the Ardalanids, the House of Ardalan, the Ardalanid dynasty, or Ardalanid Kurdistan (کردستان اردلان), was a hereditary Kurdish Emirate in western Iran from around the 14th century until 1865 or 1868 with Sanandaj as capital.
 The Ardalan state was completely independent until 1617, when it was incorporated into the Safavid Empire as a semi-independent frontier province by the name of Ardalan.
 The territory corresponded roughly to present-day Kurdistan province of Iran and its rulers were loyal to Qajar Iran.
 Baban was its main rival.
 Gorani was its literary language and lingua franca.
 When the Ardalan emirate fell, literary work in Gorani ceased.

 History

 Origins

 The ruling family of Ardalan belonged to the Ardalan tribe, also known as Bani Ardalan tribe, whose name may has been suggested to have been acquired from a Turkic rank.
 The ruling family considered themselves to be descended from Saladin, the founder of the Ayyubid dynasty (1171–1260/1341).
 Some Ardalan monarchs claimed descent from Ardashir I, the founder of the Sasanian Empire.
 Other tribal folklore traced their foundation to the early Abbasid Caliphate (750–1258).
 According to Sharafkhan Bidlisi, the renowned Kurdish historian, the earliest known leader of the tribe, Bani Ardalan, was a descendant of Nasr al-Dawla Ahmad ibn Marwan, who was the ruler of Marwanid Emirate in 1011–1061 centered in Diyar Bakr.
 He settled down among the Goran Kurds in Kurdistan and toward the end of the Mongol era took over the Sharazor, where he established himself as an absolute ruler.